greyblake/nutype/README.md

 * Rename inner generated `validate` and `sanitize` methods into something more unique.
 Otherwise it may conflict because of `use super::*;`
 * Rename default inner modules into something less scary
 * Impl FromStr for floats
+* Impl Display for errors on integers and floats. + add tests
+* Improve Display for parse error of float: src/common/gen/parse_error.rs